 Do some research on how to operate in a networking situation.

 Develop a 60 second impression (sometimes called an ‘Elevator Pitch’).
 When asked ‘Tell me about yourself’ in a Networking situation be able to talk about 4 or 5 key relevant points.

 Directly approach employers

 Directly approaching an employer without a referral is called cold calling.
 Warm calling is if you have been referred by someone in your network.
 When cold calling it is important to contact a person who can help you, rather than an untargeted approach.
 The organisation’s website or LinkedIn may help.

 Employers often pay a recruitment agency to find appropriate personnel to fill staffing vacancies.
 Find out which recruitment agencies specialise in placing people in your discipline.
 Search for an agency on the Recruitment and Consulting Services Association website or through a Google search, or visit the job boards page.

 Finding a job, particularly in the hidden market, requires good research and preparation.
 To be successful in accessing the ‘Hidden Job Market’ you need to be both persistent and resilient.

 Don’t aim only for your ‘ideal’ job or assume the job you find will be the ideal one.
 Be flexible and see each job as an opportunity to build your skills and experience and develop your network

 Review your job search actions on a regular basis to identify what is and what is not working.
-Drop into Career Ready if you need help (available up to one year after you graduate).
+Contact the Employability Programs Team if you need help (available up to one year after you graduate).